wzychla/OldMusicBox.ePUAP.Client/README.md

 # OldMusicBox.ePUAP.Client

 The goal of this project is to provide an independent .NET [ePUAP](https://epuap.gov.pl/wps/portal/english) Client.

+The client will support:
+* services used by the Profil Zaufany SSO flow
+* services used by the Profil Zaufany document digital signing
+* services used to communicate with Digital Exchanges (**Elektroniczna Skrzynka Podawcza**)

 The implementation follows the
 [official specification](https://epuap.gov.pl/wps/portal/strefa-urzednika/pomoc_urzednik/) (*Dla integratorów* section).

-## Current Version: 0.58
+## Current Version: 0.59

 Please refer to the change list and the road map below.